thomasWeise/aitoa/book/structure/globalOptima/README.md

 Furthermore, we know that the makespan of the optimal schedule also cannot be shorter than the latest "finishing time" of any machine&nbsp;$\jsspMachineIndex$.
 This finishing time is at least as big as the sum&nbsp;$\jsspMachineRuntime{\jsspMachineIndex}$ of the runtimes of all the sub-jobs assigned to this machine.
 But it may also include a least initial idle time&nbsp;$\jsspMachineStartIdle{\jsspMachineIndex}$:
-If the sub-jobs for machine&nbsp;$\jsspMachineIndex$ never come first in their job, then for each job, we need to sum up the runtimes of the sub-jobs coming before the one on machine&nbsp;$\machineIndex$.
+If the sub-jobs for machine&nbsp;$\jsspMachineIndex$ never come first in their job, then for each job, we need to sum up the runtimes of the sub-jobs coming before the one on machine&nbsp;$\jsspMachineIndex$.
 The least initial idle time&nbsp;$\jsspMachineStartIdle{\jsspMachineIndex}$ is then the smallest of these sums.
 Similarly, there is a least idle time&nbsp;$\jsspMachineEndIdle{\jsspMachineIndex}$ at the end if these sub-jobs never come last in their job.
 As lower bound for the fastest schedule that could theoretically exist, we therefore get: